 The burners are like four blow torches feeding into the heat exhanger.

-Around the exchanger inlet by the third burner, I noticed some cracking
+Around the exchanger inlet by the third burner, I noticed some cracking and burned metal.

 I thought uh oh.
 This could be bad.